What is Tello’s Bark?

 This 1970 reconstruction by Ray Aker suggests the size of Tello’s bark.

-When Drake left England, he sailed with five ships: Pelican, Elizabeth, Marigold, Benedict, and the Swan.
-Drake re-named the Pelican as the Golden Hind while he was still in the Atlantic, a measure possibly meant to curry favor with Christopher Hatton, a wealthy and influential English politician.
-The Benedict and Swan were abandoned before the expedition entered the Strait of Magellan.
+When Drake reached the Strait of Magellan, Drake paused with his three ships.
+While at the Cape of Virgins, which stand at the Atlantic entrance to the Strait of Magellan, Drake held a ceremony in which he renamed his ship as the Golden Hind.
+This was a measure possibly meant to curry favor with Christopher Hatton, a wealthy and influential English politician.
 Upon leaving the Strait, the encountered a storm which prompted the Elizabeth to return to England.
 The Marigold was lost with all hands amidst the storm’s violence.
 Only the Golden Hind continued up and into the Pacific Ocean.

 Drake also left England with pinnaces, light boats which could be propelled by oars or sails.
 Pinnaces were carried aboard larger sailing vessels of the day and were handy for conveying water and provisions, scouting anchorages, ferrying passengers, and the like.
 They could be so diminutive that they even lacked a deck.

-While off the coast of Nicaragua, Drake fell into a small ship owned by Rodrigo Tello.
+On March 20, 1579, while off the coast of Caño Island, Panama, Drake chanced upon a small ship owned by Rodrigo Tello.
 While at this point in the journey, when Drake no longer needed any prizes, he did understand the great value this small ship could provide.
 The Golden Hind required a safe harbor so that the crew could make lengthy repair, and the small ship could help for searching in close to shore for that type of safe harbor.
 He was in totally unfamiliar waters and the small ship would help him find a haven, safe from the pursuing Spaniards.

 While a pinnace could manage the job, the small ship of Tello offered significant advantages.
 It was of a class that the Spaniards called a fregata, and it is typically referred to now as Tello’s bark.
 She was probably square rigged with two masts and a small mizzen.
 Drake, during his exploits on the Spanish Main, had developed a fondness for this type of steady, nimble craft.
 Very importantly, aboard Tello’s bark were navigation charts and sailing directions which probably gave Drake his first up-to-date information of the north Pacific Ocean and the route Spanish galleons took between Manila and Acapulco.

 The bark was of extraordinary value to Drake: his crew’s safety and the completion of his mission was greatly improved with its use.
-The leaking Golden Hind was probably relieved of the weight and space of at least 14 sailors and the additional weight of food and water for them.
-And besides exploring strange waterways and unknown harbors without risking the Golden Hind, Tello’s bark would also help with careening.
+For the duration of the trip to Drake’s Cove at Point Reyes, the leaking Golden Hind was probably relieved of the weight and space of at least 14 sailors and the additional weight of food and water needed for them.
+And besides exploring strange waterways and unknown harbors without risking the Golden Hind, Tello’s bark would also be helpful with careening.
 Scraping barnacles and repairing leaks required careening, and the bark would be an outstanding, floating anchor point to assist with the delicate process.
+Drake in fact careened his ship immediately after capturing Tello’s small ship and used the bark by transferring the Golden Hind’s artillery and her cargo’s heaviest chests to facilitate that process.
+Lightening the Golden Hind’s load to reduce draft was essential in the careening process.
+One foot of reduction would have required the removal of about 13 tons, and transferring the artillery alone would have easily accounted for this.

 Much of the California coast is rocky, studded with sea stacks, and foggy.